ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/increase-recorder-helper-coverage-2.md

 For this reason, recording this widget is still not possible.

+## 4 Next up

 With these tips you increase the ATS Recorder and ATS Helper coverage of your AUT.
-Happy testing!
+The next how-to is [How to create custom actions](create-custom-actions-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+We advise you to follow the predefined structure.